jentery/engl230v3/index.md

 ### Late Submissions and Extensions

-We have a "no questions asked" late policy for any assignments (excluding your response to Prompt 4, due in December) submitted within one week (five working days) of its due date.
+We have a "no questions asked" late policy for any assignments (excluding your response to Prompt 4, due in December) submitted within one week (five working days) of the due date.
 We simply ask that you complete an online form, which we'll circulate during class in September, to apply that policy.
 Your response to the online form will help us to track work that's arriving a few days late.
 It'll also save you an email.
 Of course, we recommend submitting everything on time, but we know that life happens, and for late work we will never expect any sort of documentation from you.

 We will deduct two points per working day for every assignment submitted more than one week (five working days) late.
 Please email me (Jentery) if you need more than a week's extension.
 Again, we will comment on all assigned work we receive from you during the term, regardless of when it's submitted.

 ### Attendance, Participation, and Recordings

-We will assume you are attending each one of meetings this term.
+We will assume you are attending each class meeting this term.
 If you are unable to attend a particular meeting, then please email one of us in advance.
 You do not need to provide us with documentation for an absence.
 There are no participation marks or the like in this course.

-With your permission, we may record audio of our sessions and circulate it via Brightspace.
+With your permission, we may record audio of our class sessions and circulate it via Brightspace.
 You will have the option to limit personal information shared in the recording.
 If you have other questions or concerns regarding class recording and privacy, then please contact [privacyinfo@uvic.ca](mailto:privacyinfo@uvic.ca).

 ### Communications